 Escape to paradise on the beaches of the Salento Coast

 Salento is the southernmost part of Puglia.
 The heel of Italy is surrounded by the Adriatic and the Ionian Sea and is spoiled with some of the country’s most beautiful beaches.
 It’s popular mainly among Italian holiday-goers, but it won’t be long before the rest of Europe discovers this little sunny paradise (especially now that the airports of Bari and Brindisi are increasingly well-connected to the rest of the continent).
 The coastline is rocky, but interrupted by stretches of gorgeous sandy beaches with turquoise waters.
 There are plenty of public and private beaches to choose from, but two of my personal favourites are Pescoluse and Baia dei Turchi.
 The first one is better known as the Maldives of Puglia, which gives you a bit of an impression of what you can expect here.
 The latter is somewhat hidden (but therefore not less busy), only accessible via a sandy bath between the rocks.
 After a 10-minute scenic walk you will be rewarded with a small but lovely sandy beach with a beach bar and access to the incredibly clear sea water.
-Check out this blog post for more deets.
+Check out this blog post for more deets as well as other Apulian beach recommendations.
 You can thank me later 😉

 Eat ‘little ears’ (orecchiette)

 Little ears…?
 What?!
 Yes, you read that right, orecchiette – meaning ‘little ears’ – are Puglia’s regional delicacy.
 But don’t worry, they’re not actual ears, it’s simply the nickname of the local type of pasta.
 Orecchiette got their name because the shape of this pasta resembles that of little ears.
 If you’re lucky you can still see Italian grandmothers, seated on a chair in front of their doorstep, hand-rolling them and leaving them outside to dry.
 Orecchiette are traditionally served with a sauce of cime di rapa, a winter green (turnip tops, as it’s known in English).
 Moreover, like in the rest of southern Italy, pasta in Puglia is usually made without egg, so even veggies and vegans do not have an excuse not to indulge in this delicious carb fest.
+Check out a full list of all the amazing foods and drinks you must try when in Puglia here.

 Go for gelato in the fortified seaside towns of Gallipoli and Otranto

 A typical summer night in Italy is not complete without a good old gelato, of course.
 Italian ice cream is one of my favourites (with a dot of whipped cream on top of it!) and is best enjoyed during an evening stroll – or passeggiata – in town.
 And the Salento seaside towns of Gallipoli and Otranto provide the perfect backdrops for this.
-Gallipoli, whose ancient Greek name literally means ‘beautiful city, is a real gem.
+Gallipoli, whose ancient Greek name literally means ‘beautiful city’, is a real gem.
 Its historic centre sits on a small fortified island in the Ionian Sea connected to the mainland via a bridge.
 A stroll along the old city walls whilst watching the sun set in the sea is a perfect way to end the day here (with a gelato of course).

 On the exact opposite side of the heel, on the Adriatic Sea, lies Otranto.
 It’s another incredibly beautiful fortified seaside town, best known for the Aragonese Castle, which dates back to times when this part of Italy was part of the Spanish Kingdom of Aragon.
 You also can’t miss the unique mosaic floors of the town’s cathedral.
 This place is a real eye catcher!